FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 count on the thread instead [2].

-do the heavier-weight thing of taking a mutex and incrementing the reference
+credential, we do the heavier-weight thing of taking a mutex and

 instead [3].

-to a thread, we increase a different counter: cr->cr_users
+assigned to a thread, we increase a different counter:

 change.

-process is going to change its credential: let's look at sys_setuid
+we know a process is going to change its credential: let’s look at

 :